multiplehats/piggy/apps/plugin/README.txt

 ### External services

-This plugin requires an API connection to [Leat](https://www.leat.com) for core functionality including reward management, customer tracking, and loyalty point calculations.
+This plugin requires an API connection to [Leat](https://www.leat.com) and it's business portal ([business.leat.eu](https://business.leat.eu)) for core functionality including reward management, customer tracking, and loyalty point calculations.

-**Data transmitted includes, but is not limited to**:
+**Data transmitted includes**:
 - Customer information (email, name, order history, purchase categories)
 - WooCommerce order data (order totals, products purchased, dates)
 - Store configuration data
 - Reward and voucher definitions
+- Store performance metrics and analytics

+All data is transmitted securely via HTTPS to Leat's servers in compliance with GDPR and other applicable privacy regulations.
+Data processing occurs on both leat.com and business.leat.eu domains.

 Users of this plugin should ensure they comply with the terms and privacy policies of Leat before using this plugin: